dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

    y_0 = \frac{\mathrm{d} J}{\mathrm{d} u_0}

-Here each block needs to find the transpose of its own gradient.
+Each block only needs to find the transpose of its own gradient!
-This is implemented in :py:meth:`evaluate_adj <pyadjoint.Block.evaluate_adj>`.
+This is implemented in :py:meth:`evaluate_adj`.

 -------------------
 Back to our example